 b.
 Payment Contingent on Completion.
-Payment of FHIP funds is made on a fixed price basis.
-Payments are contingent on the satisfactory and timely completion of your project activities and products as reflected in your grant or cooperative agreement.
+Payments of FHIP funds are contingent on the satisfactory and timely completion of your project activities and products as reflected in your grant or cooperative agreement.
 Requests for funds must be accompanied by financial and progress reports.